 How Do I Sign Up?

 Simple.
 Make a booking through our online booking system or call reception to book you in.
 Though Canary Wharf members don’t need to book – the show offs.

 CrossFit Sounds Intense – Is This For Everyone?

-Yes, CrossFit and indeed The WOD can get very intense.
+Yes, functional training and indeed The WOD can get very intense.
 However, the workouts are designed to contain sections where you’re encouraged to go at your own pace – especially if you’re new to the class.

 Not only that, our instructors will ask you at the beginning of every workout what your ‘training status’ is that day.
 Attendees can be one of two things:

 These guys and girls are just here for a great workout.
 They will go at their own pace and do their best.
 They can get out lighter weights if they think they’re needed.
 They can also modify exercises around injury and are welcome to take rests whenever they need it.
 (Well, that’s a relief, isn’t it?)
 If it’s your first time in class, you should be a survivor.